 - Courses Not Designated as Repeatable

-If a grade of C or better was earned, the student should consult with his/her adviser to discuss the usefulness of repeating the course.
+If a grade of C or better was earned, the student should consult with their adviser to discuss the usefulness of repeating the course.

 If a grade of D was earned, the course may be repeated.
-However, the student is not required to repeat the course unless a C or better is required for his/her program (see C-Grade Requirement, Entrance to a Major, Academic Entrance and Retention Requirements, and Degree Requirements).
-Even if a C or better is not required, the student may choose to repeat the course if it is a prerequisite for a course that he/she plans to schedule.
+However, the student is not required to repeat the course unless a C or better is required for their program (see C-Grade Requirement, Entrance to a Major, Academic Entrance and Retention Requirements, and Degree Requirements).
+Even if a C or better is not required, the student may choose to repeat the course if it is a prerequisite for a course that they plan to schedule.
 In this case, the student's preparation should be evaluated by the department offering the course with the prerequisite.

 If a grade of F was earned, the course may be repeated.
-The student is not required to repeat a failed course unless the course is required in his/her program.
+The student is not required to repeat a failed course unless the course is required in their program.

 If UN (unsatisfactory) was earned, the course may be repeated but only under the conventional grading system (see Satisfactory/Unsatisfactory Grading System).

-Note: Student financial aid recipients should consult with the Office of Student Aid at University Park or the student aid representative at his/her Penn State campus to discuss the impact of a course repeat on their academic progress.
+Note: Student financial aid recipients should consult with the Office of Student Aid at University Park or the student aid representative at their Penn State campus to discuss the impact of a course repeat on their aid.